Every Type of Flour Explained—From All-Purpose to Type 00

 It's best to store your flour in a light, airtight container and protect it from extreme heat or cold, a room temperature of 16°C to 20°C is ideal.

 Which flour do you use most often for baking cakes, bread or pizza?
 Do you have a favorite recipe that you would like to share with us?
-Then tell us in a comment or send your recipe to email@example.com.
+Then tell us in a comment or upload your recipe to our app to share it with the community.

 Published on September 22, 2018